jackstapleton/rdb-autoscaling/whitepaper.md

 The RDB will then replay that many `upd` messages from the log.
 As it replays it inserts every row of data in the `upd` messages into the tables.

-We do not want to keep all of the data in the log as other RDBs in the cluster may be holding some of it.
+In our case we may not want to keep all of the data in the log as other RDBs in the cluster may be holding some of it.
 This is why the `logWindow` is passed down by the tickerplant.

 `logWindow` is a list of two integers.

 1. The last `upd` message processed by the other RDBs in the same queue.
 2. The last `upd` processed by the tickerplant, `.u.i`.